If I fail more often than you, I win!

 At first, it seemed odd to me that among this stack of failed attempts I could not find my acceptance letter into PA school.

 I remember it so well, that simple single sheet of white paper with red and black ink letterhead, about four sentences long sporting an official UMDNJ seal.

 I read it in the rain, on a cold Seattle evening by streetlight, heart beating, exhausted after a long day of work.
 The feeling of nausea rose to my chest as I held the two corners of that letter, and I said a short prayer before I tore it open.

 I made a promise to God and myself that if this dream came true, I would use my training always to relieve the suffering of others and to make the world a better place.

 Spoiler alert I was accepted, and I am still working hard to keep my promise.

 My Message to You

 If you have received a rejection letter fear not my fellow epic failures, I to have stood demoralized in your shoes.

 But do not let that define you, let it guide you, let it be the roadkill that you can look back upon with pride years later when you are writing a blog post hanging out your dirty underwear with pride for all the world to see.

 Here are my rejection letters.
 I am posting them as a reminder of what should make you stronger.
-I saved them because they gave me motivation, and I hope they can be a part of yours as well.
+I saved them because they are a source of motivation, and I hope they can provide you with some peace of mind as well.